 The line, "No man of today can eat enough fruits and vegetables to supply his system with the mineral salts he requires for perfect health" is a good explanation for the existence of rampant obesity.
-The fatter that a person is; the more his body has been starving for wholesome foods.
+Someone who is overweight is never satisfied.
+His hunger cannot be quenched, because his foods are so lacking in nutrition.

 Unfortunately, switching to an organic fertilizer is not a quick fix for soil; especially when the soil has been bombarded with chemicals for years.
 It can take several years before the soil regains the fertility that it once had, and this may lead some growers into the false belief that organic farming is less productive.
-Hence, fertilizing with chemicals has become like a drug addiction to farmers.
+Hence, fertilizing with chemicals has become an addiction for farmers.